E-3

 Fees

 O-1 employees may be responsible for paying all fees pertaining to an O-1 petition.
-They must pay the Form I-539 fee for their O-3 dependents.
+O-1 employees must pay the Form I-539 fee for their O-3 dependents.

-Note: If a dependent will file Form I-539/I-539A to apply for an O-3 change of status or extension at the same time as the filing of an O-1 petition (Form I-129) for the employee, submit the Form I-539/I-539A to FSIS so that we can mail it in the same envelope with the O-1 petition.
+Note: Dependents have the option to file Form I-539 online at the USCIS website or FSIS can courtesy file a paper application for an O-3 change of status or extension at the same time as the filing of an O-1 petition (Form I-129) for the employee.
+Submit the Form I-539/I-539A and filing fee to FSIS so that we can mail it in the same envelope with the O-1 petition.

 (top)